rositca-yancheva/friday-finance/dev-fullstack/app/README.md

 # A simple fintech app

 The challenge was to create a small SPA composed of two routes, one to show the list of financial transactions, and another one to show a specific transaction details.
-The two general requirements are just:
+The two general requirements are:

 * The main page should show a table of transactions, allowing to textually search transactions and/or to filter by bank, by account or by date range (start month and end month).
 * The details page should be shown after clicking on a row of the previous table, then allowing to update the category of the shown transaction, by selecting an existing category or even creating a new category.